Admissions

 • Borderline Personality Disorder

-• Other Personality Disorders
+• Other personality disorders

-• Dual Diagnosis/Drug and Alcohol Misuse*
+• Dual diagnosis/drug and alcohol misuse*

-• Attachment Disorder
+• Attachment disorders

 • Attention Deficit Hyperactivity Disorder

-Individuals struggling with eating disorders and those with dual diagnosis will need to have successfully made a commitment to recovery to be considered for our programs.
+Individuals struggling with eating disorders and those with dual diagnosis need to have successfully made a commitment to recovery to be considered for our programs.

 • Voluntary admission